tundish/blathnaid/app/tale.rst

 Jack didn't have a clue what he was talking about.

 "This spoke stands for Sensitivity", said Krol.
+He continued, sounding slightly tipsy.
 "Sensitivity.
 Try to train that.
 It can be cultivated, can sensitivity ."
 Jack was about to ask him to repeat himself, but when he looked he saw that Krol had fallen immediately to sleep.

 T 2